by Andrea M. Darcy

 Some of these tools are now being integrated into ‘third wave therapies‘.
 These tools include:

 Would you like to work with a therapist who has experience helping clients with adverse childhood experiences?
 Harley Therapy puts you in touch with therapists at several central London locations.
-Or try our UK-wide site for therapists who offer Skype therapy and telephone counselling.
+Or try our UK-wide site for therapists who offer online therapy and telephone counselling.

 Still have a question about ‘what are adverse childhood experiences?’
 Post below in the comment box.